-Justine is an instructor for FEMA’s Until Help Arrives, Stop the Bleed, CPR, and other EMS courses.
+Justine is an instructor for FEMA’s Until Help Arrives, Stop the Bleed, CERT, CPR, and other EMS courses.
 Ms. Hollingshead is also a certified Small Unmanned Aircraft System (drone) pilot with the Federal Aviation Administration.

 Justine works full-time as an administrator at NC State University.
 She resides in Morrisville, NC with her wife Debbie, along with two furry legged children.

 Andrew Baird began his EMS career as an EMT and served as a volunteer with Cary Area EMS.
 He continued his emergency medical education obtaining Paramedic licensure, Critical Care certificates and eventually served as a paramedic, educator and adjunct Emergency Medicine instructor at the University of North Carolina School of Medicine and Training Center Faculty with the American Heart Association.

 His passion for serving others has led him to establish a critical care flight program, specifically helping those in need of long distance, highly acute medical transport; a program which donates many medical flights to sick children.
 He remains the program director for the flight team as well as its ground ambulance affiliate, AccessCare.
 Mr. Baird also serves on the Executive Board of Bahamas Habitat and is the North Carolina House appointee to the state’s EMS Advisory Council.